coderleonardo/coderleonardo/README.md

 ### :man_technologist: About Me:

-    I'm a Bachelor of Science in Mathematical Physics and Applied Mathematics.
+    I'm a Bachelor of Science in Mathematical Physics.

     I'm currently working as a Business Analyst and I'm a big enthusiast of Data Science and Artificial Intelligence.